Spentine/Spentris/documentation/docs.md

     - *contains a markdown-converted document that was used to plan the game for the first two or three months*
   - `events.md`
     - *planning out the types of events that would exist*
+  - `menu.js`
+    - *was made deprecated on 20250603 due to the changes made from replacing the entire ui system*
+    - *kept as a reference*
   - `standardRulesPlan.md`
     - *a plan about the hierarchy of functions to be implemented into `standardRules.js` while it was in development*
-  - `main.js`
-    - *an old version of main.js that would contain all the values and run everything necessary for the game engine to function*
-    - *replaced in lieu of a new version with menu features and better code overall*
 - `documentation`
   - `docs.md`
     - *documentation for the entire game*